VIN:

 While the sixth-generation Bronco is all the rage nowadays, there are many who remember five previous generations, spanning the 1960s and running up to 1996.
 These are the forerunners of today's Bronco, and if you want a classic, why not choose this 1995 Ford Bronco XLT?
 It's got some tasteful enhancements and has done a mere 170,000 miles so far.
 We say mere because these vehicles are built tough.
 It's not uncommon for them to easily sail through the gamut of six-figure mileages with proper maintenance.
 What's even more alluring is that the current owner reports this Bronco to pack its original engine!
 Let's see what it brings to the table and what it could bring to your life.

 Wearing a stunning two-tone blue and silver paint job, this 1995 Ford Bronco XLT certainly looks purposeful and off-road ready.
 Attribute that to the staggering 6-inch Old Man Emu lift kit that it sports.
 Then, the American Racing wheels wrapped in BF Goodrich tires add further purposefulness in terms of looks, as well as function.
 The current owner tells us that part of the doors have been redone, too.
 A pair of LED fog lamps mounted atop the front-mounted bull bar, an aftermarket bumper with a winch, and side steps complete this vehicle's off-road-ready package.
 Open a door, and you'll enter a comfortable and purposeful interior, with plush seats and creature comforts such as air conditioning and cruise control.
 There's also a Sony head unit with a flip-out screen, powering a set of speakers mounted in the rear and pointing towards the tailgate.
-Yes, you can have a tailgate party with this 1995 Ford Bronco XLT, further augmented by its added storage trunk drawers and 45L fridge freezer.
+Yes, you can have a tailgate party with this 1995 Ford Bronco XLT, further augmented by its added storage trunk drawers.
 You'll also find that the interior has received new black carpeting, uplifting its appearance and function, too.

 Ford's 5.8L Windsor V8 powers this 1995 Ford Bronco XLT, sending power and torque to all four wheels via a four-speed automatic transmission.
 You've also got low range to help when tackling the rough stuff.
 The current owner reports that the vehicle has got new springs and a new steering shock absorber.